-Background - Prior to settlement by the Europeans, the reference state for the Sodic Flats were Longleaf Pine/Loblolly Pine Woodlands.
+Background - Prior to settlement by the Europeans, the reference state for the Seasonally Wet Loamy Uplands ecological site was Longleaf Pine/Loblolly Pine Woodlands.
 Remnants of this presumed historic plant community still exist where natural conditions are intact.
 Evidence of the reference state is found in accounts of early historic explorers to the area, historic forest and biological survey teams, as well as recent ecological studies in the last 30 years.
 The age of this woodland community varies, and has a diverse flora.